 What if she just knew that for her daughter’s maths she needs to cover two pages a week, then Halimah wouldn’t actually need any planner at all…

-Now it’s clear to see that Halimah can lesson plan for homeschool without having to complete any planner at all.
+Now it’s clear that Halimah can lesson plan for homeschool without having to complete any planner at all.

 A simple pacing list like this would suffice her: